 10. October 1 - Co-Chair begins 2-year term and EPA awards new grant.

-III.
 Subcommittees

-As a working committee, the RTOC may appoint subcommittees or workgroups, composed of EPA personnel and Tribal designees, as needed, to develop issues or accomplish tasks.
-Each workgroup shall have a Tribal lead and an EPA lead.
+As a working committee, the RTOC may appoint subcommittees or workgroups, composed of EPA personnel and tribal designees, as needed, to develop issues or accomplish tasks.
+Each workgroup shall have a tribal lead and an EPA lead.

 The RTOC workgroups and National Tribal Partnership Groups will be standing agenda items discussed at each RTOC.

-In order to meet the Mission, Goals, and Scope outlined in the EPA Region 9 RTOC Charter, the Tribal Caucus and EPA will try to fill the Tribal lead and EPA lead for each present EPA Region 9 subcommittee and workgroup.
+In order to meet the Mission, Goals, and Scope outlined in the EPA Region 9 RTOC Charter, the RTOC will try to fill the tribal lead and EPA lead for each present EPA Region 9 subcommittee and workgroup.
 Some subcommittees and workgroups are temporary, and will be formed or dissolved based on determination by the full RTOC.

 Open subcommittee and workgroup lead positions will be communicated to the RTOC before scheduled RTOC meetings, when possible.
-Nominations to fill the Tribal lead positions will be taken in by the Tribal RTOC Co-Chair, before and during the applicable RTOC meeting.
-The Tribal RTOC Co-Chair will share the nominations with the RTOC Tribal Caucus during the RTOC tribal caucus meeting and discuss the qualifications for each nominee.
+Nominations to fill the tribal lead positions will be taken in by the Tribal RTOC Co-Chair, before and during the applicable RTOC meeting.
+The Tribal RTOC Co-Chair will share the nominations with the RTOC Tribal Caucus during the next RTOC tribal caucus meeting and discuss the qualifications for each nominee.
 The Tribal RTOC Co-Chair will ask the nominees if they accept their respective nominations.
 The nominees may decline their nomination before or during the RTOC meeting.
 If only one nominee remains for a respective subcommittee or workgroup, the Tribal RTOC Co-Chair will appoint that nominee.

 The National Tribal Partnership Groups currently are:

 National Tribal Caucus